allan-lewis/gitops-homelab/README.md

 ### Bootstrap the k8s cluster

 Run the command below to install ArgoCD into the k8s cluster.
-This will enable ArgoCD to build Helm charts, and, finally, will manually create a secret containing a Doppler service token for later use with External Secrets.
+This will enable ArgoCD to build Helm charts, and will manually create a secret containing a Doppler service token for later use with External Secrets.
+Finally, port forwarding will be enabled that exposes ArgoCD on address <code>0.0.0.0:8181</code>

 ```
 ./argocd/bootstrap-argo-cd.sh